minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-bread-and-circuses.md

 I have taught to Miki how to clean up his toys by placing them into a basket and now I developed this game based on that.

-You need two differend sized circles for example two round cookie cutters from Ikea's Drömmar set.
+You need two different sized circles for example two round cookie cutters from Ikea's Drömmar set.
 If you don't have any you can use a plastic basin and some smaller cup.

 In addition you need a ball and two different kinds (different values) of treats.
 I took some food kibble and dried chicken hearts.